Stockholm university

 • More information

 Students due to take the course are sent an online form that asks for preferences in terms of optional modules.
-Ahead of the autumn term, preferences need to be submitted by 15 August.
+Ahead of the spring term, preferences need to be submitted by 6 January.
 We will confirm optional module placements in conjunction with the start of term, as it will depend on the number of registered students and on eligibilty.
 You will then also get access to the sites on Athena for the modules you've been placed in.

-Below are the optional modules planned for the autumn term 2024.
+Below are the optional modules planned for the spring term 2025.
 Note that the number of optional modules that will be given is subject to change, depending on the final number of registered students.

 Optional modules in English linguistics - period AB: